Cryogenic gaskets and cryo seals

 • Pharmaceutical applications

-In these types of operations, a cryogenic gasket will be necessary in order to ensure that safe and reliable performance is achieved.
+In these types of operations, a cryogenic gasket is essential to ensure safe and reliable performance.

-• Conventional orings may fail: In many cases, the working temperature of the application will be too low for standard o-rings to function properly.
-Very cold temperatures can lead to some elastomers reaching a glass transition state (Tg), which causes it to become less flexible and more brittle, risking failure.
+• Conventional O-rings may fail: The working temperature of many applications may be too low for standard O-rings to function correctly.
+Extremely cold temperatures can cause some elastomers to reach a glass transition state (Tg), resulting in reduced flexibility and increased brittleness, leading to failure.

-• Contraction needs to be accounted for: Expansion and contraction which occurs naturally as temperatures change can cause o-rings to become unseated, risking cracking, leaks and failure occurring.
+• Contraction must be accounted for: The natural expansion and contraction occurring as temperatures change can cause O-rings to become unseated, risking cracks, leaks, and failure.

-In cryogenic operations, the right choice of seal is crucial.
-The choice will depend on the operating temperature.
-For example, neoprene and nitrile may fail at temperatures below -40°C, and silicone and flourosilicone by -100°C. Cryogenic operations are much lower even than this, so for operations working at extreme low temperatures, speak to our team about the Astra Seal®
+In cryogenic operations, choosing the right seal is critical.
+The choice depends on the operating temperature.
+For instance, neoprene and nitrile may fail at temperatures below -40°C, while silicone and fluorosilicone may fail by -100°C. Cryogenic operations often require even lower temperatures, so for applications functioning at extreme lows, consult our team about the Astra Seal®.

-We can advise you on the right type of seal for your cryogenic applications.
-Just get in touch with our team and we’ll be happy to share our expertise with you.
+Our experts can provide guidance on the most suitable seal for your cryogenic applications.
+Reach out to the NES team today, and we will be delighted to share our expertise with you.